Table of contents of the article:

 This is not quite the case

-Just like PageSpeed Insights, it's a good tool only for those people who want to get scores only .
+Just like PageSpeed Insights, it's a good tool for just those people who want to get scores only .
 After all the changes, after all the optimizations they make - they are left alone with the site being as slow as before.
 The change you get in real perceived performance after following their recommendations is negligible.
 All you get is a score that you think is decent, but your website visitors think differently.
-Got a score of 95 on PageSpeed Insights? congratulations!
-Is your website still loading 10 seconds?
+Did you get a score of 95 on PageSpeed Insights? congratulations! is your website still loading 10 seconds?
 I don't think your website visitors will congratulate you on your "decent" score.

 And to add insult to injury, with all those amazing optimization tips coming from these 2 tools - website owners end up with a website that breaks every time WordPress / Magento / or whatever CMS you use, are updated to another new version.